-As an associate, the things you create for the Company belong to the Company.
-This work product includes inventions, discoveries, ideas, improvements, software programs, artwork, and works of authorship.
+As an associate, temporary employee, vendor, contractor or member of the board of directors, the things you create for the Company belong to the Company.
+This work product includes inventions, discoveries, ideas, improvements, software programs and coding, artwork, and works of authorship.
 This work product is our Company's property (it does not belong to individuals) if it is created or developed, in whole or in part, on Company time, as part of your duties or with Company resources or information.
 Third parties must promptly disclose to the Company, in writing, any such work product and cooperate with our efforts to obtain protection for our Company.
 To ensure that our Company receives the benefit of work done by outside consultants, it is essential that an appropriate agreement or release be in place before any work begins.